Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 #### **Text input: Search**

-Use a search to filter a long list of options.
+Use Search to filter a long list of options.
 Typeahead is optional, but recommended, to provide suggestions for a more efficient experience.
-For more information, see [Typeahead documentation](/design-system/patterns/typeahead/).
+For more information, see [Search documentation](/design-system/components/search/) and [Typeahead documentation](/design-system/patterns/typeahead/).

 ![Multi-picker - search](/images/multipicker_search.svg)

 <br>

-#### **Tag (exception of components)**
+#### **Tags (exception to available components)**

 Once an option is checked, it becomes a selection.
 Selections are visually defined by the encapsulation of the label in a gray rectangle accompanied by the remove button (X icon).
 Selections can be removed by clicking the remove button.

 ![Multi-picker - tags](/images/multipicker_tags.svg)

+Out of all the available components listed to create a Multi-picker, tags are the exception and should be custom.
+View the Multi-picker design specs for [tabs design specs](https://xd.adobe.com/view/a3a6fa71-a1f0-4665-8eeb-20ee68e11de7-f6f5/screen/ce7b0a4f-51c0-44ba-a074-95d78d60b687/specs/).

 <br>